Goldspotted eel

 The goldspotted eel (Myrichthys ocellatus), also known as the goldspotted snake eel or the dark-spotted snake eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Charles Alexandre Lesueur in 1825, originally under the genus Muraenophis.
 It is a marine, tropical eel which is known from the western and eastern Atlantic Ocean, including Bermuda, southern Florida, USA; the Bahamas, Santa Catarina, and Brazil.
 It dwells at a maximum depth of 15 m, and inhabits rocky and coral reefs.
-Males can reach a maximum total length of 110 cm.
+It can reach a maximum total length of 110 cm.

 The Goldspotted eel is a commercial aquarium fish.
 As is common with eels, it forages for food mostly during the night; its diet consists of crabs, stomatopods, and echinoderms.